steelwheels/KiwiCompnents/Document/components/contextual-menu.md

-# Popup Menu
+# Contextual Menu

 ## Introduction
-The popup menu component is used to display pop menu on the current window.
+The contextual menu component is used to display pop up menu on the current window.
 User can select one menu item (labeled by text) from it.

 ## Interface
 ### Script